-In order to further diversify the channels of the Company's internet advertising services and improve profitability, the Company acquired a 51% equity interest in Yi En (Beijing) Technology Co., Ltd. ("Beijing Yi En") for a cash consideration of RMB1.
+The Company acquired a 51% equity interest in Yi En (Beijing) Technology Co., Ltd. ("Beijing Yi En") for a cash consideration of RMB1.
+During the three months ended September 30, 2024, the Company sold its equity interest in Beijing Yi for a cash consideration of RMB1.